vasani-arpit/Firebase-Push-Notification-Sever/Readme.md

-## Firebase Push Notification Sever
+## Firebase Push Notification Server

 ### How to run
 just run the index.html file in any tiny webserver for example [Live-server](https://www.npmjs.com/package/live-server) or you can host this files in IIS.